fdsc/vinny-socks5-proxy/README.md

 * Can listen on multiple ports
 * Login and password authentication (need restart server for user add)
 * It is possible to differentiate access (for port, not for a user) by a trusts configuration file with a change in the file without stopping the server
+* Both the socks5 and the http proxy working on the same port

 Disadvantages:
 * no have reload operation for config (available only for the trusts file)